NickKondis/ws/_build/html/_sources/Negative Binomial Distribution.md

 Let's look at a couple of examples examples...

-1. Choose a random card from a full deck of 52 cards, replacing a shuffling the card after each turn.
+>Choose a random card from a full deck of 52 cards, replacing a shuffling the card after each turn.
 What is the probability that you will have chosen exactly three spades by the tenth draw?

 The probability *p* of each success is 0.25 (13/52), *x* is the number of terms (in this case ten), and *r* is the number of necessary individual successes (in this case 3).

-2. Through a fair sided die 5 times.
+>Throw a fair sided die 5 times.
 What is the probability that you will have thrown at least four even numbers by the fifth role?

 The probability *p* of each success is 0.5, *x* is the total number of throws (5), and *r* is the number of necessary individual successes (4).

 Note, the mathematics of solving the probabilities is beyond the scope of this page.
-It is assumed that you will solve the math using technology (symbolab, R, statistics calculator, etc.)
+It is assumed that you will solve the math using technology (symbolab, R, statistics calculator, etc) to find the [](section-label).